4 DISC Personality Types: Career Insights

 The 4 DISC Personality Types And The Best Careers For Each Type

-What is the DISC personality system?
+What is the DISC personality types system?

 DISC assessments are behavioral self-assessment tools based on the DISC emotional and behavioral theory that psychologist William Moulton Marston created back in 1928.
 The tools are designed to predict job performance.

-DISC is an acronym that stands for four different personality types: Dominant, Influential, Steady, and Conscientious.
 These four types are based on where a personality lands on a scale of two different axes: 1. task-oriented vs. people-oriented and 2. extrovert vs. introvert.

-For example, someone who is both task-oriented and extroverted is considered a dominant personality type.
-They are confident and decisive.
-Whereas someone who is people-oriented and extroverted is considered an influential personality.
+Someone who is people-oriented and extroverted is considered an influential personality.
 They are good at persuading and motivating others.
 They enjoy being around people and often have a strong social network.

-People-oriented and introverted folks fall under steady personalities.
-They are calm and patient, which makes them good listeners.
 Finally, people with conscientious personalities are task-oriented and introverted.
 They like to plan and organize their work, and they pay attention to detail.

 How does the DISC personality assessment work?